ISI-apex/casper-utils/README.md

     $ make model-small

-For larger profiling dataset (takes several hours to collect), there are two options depening on how the datapoints along the input size are spread: linearly ({2,4,6,...}), or geometrically ({2,4,16,...}):
+For larger profiling dataset (takes several hours to collect), there are two options depending on how the datapoints along the input size are spread: linearly ({2,4,6,...}), or geometrically ({2,4,16,...}):

     $ make model-lin-large